withrvr/To-Do-List/Developer_Guide.md

 ```
 Using gh-pages for deployment
-Use only if changes in code
+Use only if major changes in code

 npm run deploy
 ```